Creating a generator in Infrahub

 - Test the generator with infrahubctl

-- Add the repository to Infrahub as an external repository
+- Push changes to GitHub and add the repository to Infrahub as an external repository

 - Validate that the generator works by triggering it through a proposed change